 Minimizes Urinary Tract Infections

-This is the percent of residents that suffered from a urinary tract infection.
-UTI's are considered to be a barometer of the quality of nursing care .
+This tells you the percentage of patients who have had a urinary tract infection.
+Urinary tract infections are considered to be an indicator of nursing care at a nursing home.
 UTI's are routinely associated with worse hygiene protocols.
-However, this statistic may be misleading for certain facilities due to varying reporting standards for these infections.
+Nevertheless, this statistic may also be misleading for certain facilities due to inconsistent reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication